MySQL

 Data ingestion

-You can use the MySQL connector as a data source for Flink CDC.
+You can use the MySQL connector as a data source in a data ingestion YAML job.

 Syntax